ElSombrero2/taskify/docs/basic/cli/index.md

 Usage: cli.exe <COMMAND>

 Commands:
-  board  Show your board from your current directory serve  Create a server that serve your board (Work in Progress) help   Print this message or the help of the given subcommand(s)
+  board   Show your board from your current directory serve   Create a server that serve your board (Work in Progress) remove  Remove a TODO comment inside your file move    Change the state of your task help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help